tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.32
+ * New at() and go() APIs available on the NCubeGroovyExpression (cell).
+These allow you to target n-cubes in other applications without referencing the NCubeManager.
+ * Synchronization lifted for URL resource fetching (the serialization portion).
+The resolution of the URL (relative to absolute) remains synchronized per URL String interned, e.g. parallel on different URLs, serial on a given URL.
 * 3.4.31
  * mergeAcceptMine() and mergeAcceptTheirs() can now process an array of cubes.
 Makes it easy for front ends to allow user to merge a bunch of cubes at once.
  * Updated to use json-io 4.4.0.